-Not only will a dedicated solution simplify the task of tracking key dates, but it also allows your business to act well ahead of time.
+Not only will a simple CLM solution ease the task of tracking key dates, but it also allows your business to act well ahead of time.
 With enough notice, you can dedicate valuable time to completing contract reviews, market research for negotiating purposes and risk mitigation efforts.

 3. Automate and standardise internal processes

 Contract management processes look different to different types of businesses, but when best practices are applied it should look the same to everyone engaged with contract management in the same business.

 Without a consistent and standardised approach to contract management, issues can easily occur and be left without resolution.

 Best practice contract management means being in control of your portfolio at all times - right from the contract’s inception through to its close-out or renewal.
 If this control isn’t asserted from the outset, chaos can quickly ensue and manifest itself in: